MUNAH10/phase-0-html-link-tag-with-href/README.md

 error messages that you can use to debug your code — read them closely for hints!

-Don't forget to open the `index.html` file in your browser so you can see the changes as you go.
+Don't forget to open the `index.html` file npm in your browser so you can see the changes as you go.

 ## Conclusion